 When you post something they pay attention to you.
 If you’re Kim Kardashian and post anything you get lots of views.

-Now what if a company like Netflix sends you an email and announce that they will give you $20 for every new customer you send them.
+Now, what if a company like Netflix sends you an email and announces that they will give you $20 for every new customer you send them.
 You send a message to your followers, they join Netflix and you make massive commissions.